gzmatte/Sonar/README.md

 If you use Sonar, you notice that u can't turn off sonar outputs, and if u only use this for the microphone, its frustrating.
+So, enjoy.

 ### How to use
 > (Install Sonar and configurate mic first.)